ThomasFaivre/bugzillatools/README.rst

 plugins for version control systems that enable interaction with Bugzilla installations.

-The only dependency is Python_ 2.7 to Pyhton_ 3.5 and bugzillatools works with
+The only dependency is Python_ 2.7 to Python_ 3.5 and bugzillatools works with
 Bugzilla_ 4.0 or later where the XML-RPC feature is enabled.

 .. _Bugzilla: http://www.bugzilla.org/